COVID-19 recession

 The COVID-19 recession was a global economic recession caused by COVID-19 lockdowns.
 The recession began in most countries in February 2020.
 After a year of global economic slowdown that saw stagnation of economic growth and consumer activity, the COVID-19 lockdowns and other precautions taken in early 2020 drove the global economy into crisis.
-Within seven months, every advanced economy had fallen to recession.
+Within seven months, every advanced economy had fallen into recession.

 The first major sign of recession was the 2020 stock market crash, which saw major indices drop 20 to 30% in late February and March.
 Recovery began in early April 2020; by April 2022, the GDP for most major economies had either returned to or exceeded pre-pandemic levels and many market indices recovered or even set new records by late 2020.

 The recession saw unusually high and rapid increases in unemployment in many countries.
-By September-October 2020, where every advanced & emerging economy had already fallen into a recession or depression more than 10 million unemployment cases had been filed in just the United States alone swamping state-funded unemployment insurance computer systems and processes.
+By September–October 2020, where every advanced & emerging economy had already fallen into a recession or depression more than 10 million unemployment cases had been filed in just the United States alone swamping state-funded unemployment insurance computer systems and processes.
 The United Nations (UN) in April 2020 had also predicted that global unemployment would wipe out 6.7% of working hours globally in the second quarter of 2020—equivalent to 195 million full-time workers.
 In some countries, unemployment was expected to be around 10%, with more severely affected nations from the pandemic having higher unemployment rates.
 Developing countries were also affected by a drop in remittances and exacerbating COVID-19 pandemic-related famines.

 The recession and the accompanying 2020 Russia–Saudi Arabia oil price war led to a drop in oil prices; the collapse of tourism, the hospitality industry, and the energy industry; and a downturn in consumer activity in comparison to the previous decade.
 The 2021–2023 global energy crisis was driven by a global surge in demand as the world exited the early recession caused by pandemic-related lockdown measures, particularly due to strong energy demand in Asia.

 This was then further exacerbated by the reaction to escalations of the Russo-Ukrainian War, culminating in the Russian invasion of Ukraine and the 2022 Russian debt default.
 Modeling by the World Bank suggests that in some regions a full recovery would not be able to be achieved until 2025 or beyond.